ayush1097/Smart-Contract-lottery-/README.md

 ## About

-This code is to create a proveably random smart contract lottery.
+This project implements a decentralized Raffle (Lottery) smart contract using [Foundry](https://book.getfoundry.sh/), Chainlink VRF, and Automation to randomly pick winners on-chain.

 ## What we want it to do?